chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     chef-automate config patch --fe <Path to automate.toml>
     ```

-1. Run the following command on the boostrapped Automate node of Automate HA cluster to get the current config:
+1. Run the following command on the bootstrapped Automate node of Automate HA cluster to get the current config:

     ```bash
     sudo chef-automate config show > current_config.toml